dzhou8/QuickPnL/README.md

 - Choose long or short positions
 - Instantly see performance metrics: Sharpe ratio, cumulative PnL, and more

-It’s a tool designed for rapid iteration — ideal for validating directional or relative value hypotheses with real historical data.
+It’s a tool designed for validating directional or relative value hypotheses with real historical data.

 ## Demo: Testing a Hypothesis